Dr. Richard Weinblatt

 Officer Safety Tip: "Officer safety: It's not just an on-duty thing"

 So much is written in this and other venues regarding officer safety.
-It's also
+It's also a

-when they're off the clock.
+they're off the clock.
 As with other tactical issues in law enforcement,

 planning is the key to successfully accomplishing the public safety mission.